CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 ## List of features
 Get your unlocked Handy Upgrades at the Upgrade Terminal!
-If you want to know the unlock conditions and don't care to be spoiled, you can find them here:
+If you want to know the unlock conditions and don't care to be spoiled, you can find them here: [Unlock Conditions](https://github.com/CabbageCrow/HandyUpgrades#-spoiler-warning----unlock-conditions-for-the-handy-upgrades)

 #### Currently in beta testing:
    * Selective Suction